arunkpatra/athena/README.md

 ## The expectation: What business needs to meet stated goals?

 1. Give me tools to predict breakage values each quarter by card type.
-I need this for planning and protect my Gift card business better.
+I need this for planning and to protect my Gift card business better.
-2. Give me tools to notify customers and hence prevent breakage, thereby creating uplift.
+2. Give me tools to notify customers and hence prevent breakage, thereby creating uplift hopefully.
 This is a key success factor for Athena.

 ## The approach: How do we meet business expectations?

-1. Either use historical data around breakage or train a model to predict breakage numbers.
+1. Use historical data around breakage and/or train a model to predict breakage numbers.
 Find out when redemption chances become remote.
 2. Try to formulate a 'smart' strategy to trigger notifications to the customer so that chances of actual redemption are highest.
 A 'dumb' strategy would be to just trigger notifications a week or two weeks prior to expiry.
 The smartness